Reader Deb wrote to me with this fabulous question:

 - Minimalism: Very few over-the-top styles read as sophisticated.
 Limiting outfits to a small group of beautifully-designed, high-impact pieces will do the trick.

-- Muted tones: Much as this lover of brights hates to admit it, cool tones, neutrals, and dusky shades generally look more sophisticated (and expensive) than their lighter, bolder cousins.
+- Muted tones: Cool tones, neutrals, and dusky shades generally look more sophisticated (and expensive) than their lighter, bolder cousins.

 - Agelessness: This gets to the heart of Deb’s question.
 Babydoll dresses and graphic tees generally appear young.
 Thick nude stockings and quilted coats generally appear old.
 Items that work well for women of all ages – like basic black skirts, simple ballet flats, and fitted cardigans – convey chic sophistication.

 As for the advice to “wear trends with sophistication,” my guess is that it’s simply code for “one at a time” or “sparingly.”
 Which, frankly, is good advice for ALL women or ALL ages!
 Trends are incredibly fun and I encourage everyone to indulge … but not head to toe.
 If you love the look of velvet – a forecasted fall/winter trend for this year – try a velvet blazer or scarf instead of a full-skirted velvet dress.
 And if you worry about looking unsophisticated, don’t mix trends – wear that velvet piece with classics, instead of pairing it with over-the-knee boots and a cape.
 I know that sounds like an oversimplification, and it is – but you get the picture.
 Dip your toe in trends, don’t bathe in them.
 When you want to deploy a trendy piece, surround it with simple, gorgeous, classic pieces and let it shine.